SKuipers/gibbon-docs/administration/backing-up-your-system.md

 ---
 # Backing Up Your System

-With Gibbon up and running, you will want to protect your installation in case of disaster, allowing yourself to recover.
+With Gibbon up and running, you will want to protect your installation in case of disaster, allowing yourself to recover from server issues or drive failures.

 There are two main considerations for backing up:
 - **Database Backup**